 This is the first time I have had a barista write varied information about each coffee on the bags.
 There are multiple coffee regions in Guatemala.
 The tropical altitudes produce some of the best coffee on earth.

 The local barista at Rojo Cerezo also speaks Spanish and English.
-A bag of freshly roasted local Guatemalan coffee typically costs 90 Q ($11.49).
-This is for the upper middle class and above; which it seems Zona 4 does not have a shortage of.
+A bag of freshly roasted local Guatemalan coffee typically costs 90 Q or about $11.49.
+This is for the upper-middle class and above; which it seems Zona 4 does not have a shortage of.

 Guatamala City was generally a culture shock from the rest of Guatemala as the majority of the well-to-do of the country reside in the capital.
 This is of course the commerce center of this emerging nation.

 I visited Zona 1 twice.
 It is the historic part of the city and home to the nice Mercado Central which is a great place to purchase fun local nick knacks to bring home.
 Like most Latin markets there are fresh meals to eat there and food to take home.